Envestnet (ENV) Q1 2017 Results - Earnings Call Transcript

 Judson T. Bergman - Envestnet, Inc.

 Yeah.
 The big ones that we've got are on track.
-I think we did a more intentional job of – I think we (30:59) the term risk-adjusting the probabilities on the conversions that are in the pipeline.
+I think we did a more intentional job of – I think we use the term risk-adjusting the probabilities on the conversions that are in the pipeline.
 So, I think the only update I would have is that the updated guidance that we have takes into affect now one quarter of better market than where we were.
 We don't want to get too far out over our skis.
 It also affects the expectation that is intact of those risk-adjusted conversions coming over at rates that we had previously thought that they would.

 David Grossman - Stifel, Nicolaus & Co., Inc.

 Got it.
 And just one more.
 Just in terms of – I think this came out maybe in the previous question.
 But as you kind of move to more of an integrated platform, it would seem that the trend in the revenue per account or revenue per advisor would start migrating higher at some point.
-And a, I just want to make sure, I'm thinking about that the right way and if not, how should we start benchmarking your success if you will on selling that in a more integrated platform where you would get hopefully a higher revenue, if you will, per advisor?
+And a, I just want to make sure, I'm thinking about that the right way and if not, how should we start benchmarking your success if you will in selling that more integrated platform where you would get hopefully a higher revenue, if you will, per advisor?

 Judson T. Bergman - Envestnet, Inc.

 So that's how we think about it.
-A healthy business will show growth, and if you will the same-store advisors, growth in revenue within same-store advisors.
-Of course, we don't break out the growth in revenue of same-store advisors.
-But a healthy business and ours is experiencing a growth in that.
-Of course, as you add new advisors, they come in and they are not as productive and they're just getting started.
-So that has a factor and there is some things that we've been able to expect over time.
-But again, we don't break out the metrics on same-store advisor revenue growth, Pete, what would you add to that?
+A healthy business will show growth in, if you will the same-store advisors, growth in revenue in the same-store advisors.
+Course, we don't break out the growth in revenue of same-store advisors.
+But a healthy business and ours is experiencing growth in that.
+Of course, as you add new advisors, they come in and they're not as productive and they're just getting started.
+So that has a factor and there are some things that we've been able to expect over time.
+But again, we don't break out the metrics on same-store advisor revenue growth.
+Pete, what would you add to that?

 Peter H. D'Arrigo - Envestnet, Inc.